timeline-monoid/timeline-monoid/README.md

             6 = 6
 ```

-String is also a monoid
+A string is also a monoid

 `string + string => string`